Steph's Packed Lunch: COVID-19 pandemic

 As a result of the coronavirus lockdown, The Steph Show started broadcasting from McGovern's house.
 However, this caused logistical problems and it was announced that the show would be taken off air for a while.
 It was later announced in Summer 2020 that The Steph Show had been rebranded as Steph's Packed Lunch.

 As Steph's Packed Lunch

 The renamed show started on 14 September 2020.
 In February 2021, McGovern announced on Twitter that the show had been commissioned for another series.
 In July 2021, comedian Joe Lycett stormed off the set of the show as a stunt for raising awareness of white plastics and recycling for his consumer show Joe Lycett's Got Your Back.
 On 10 September 2021, former Spice Girl Mel B served as guest presenter as part of Channel 4's "Black to Front Day".
+Inbaal was a guest contributor on the programme from 2020 to 2023.

 In October 2023, Channel 4 confirmed that the programme would end after three years on the air.
 The broadcaster cited low viewer numbers as part of the reason.
 The final Steph's Packed Lunch was broadcast on 8 December 2023.